Libreh/Manhunt/README.md

 # Manhunt
 Server-side Manhunt mod based on Fabric.

-This means that players don't have to install the mod on their client for them to be able to join.
+This means that the mod isn't required on the client for you to be able to join.

 ```txt
 ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️